Lagrange-Labs/docs/docs/zk-coprocessor/themis-testnet/example-pudgy-penguins.md

 ### Contract Explanation

-The `LayeredPenguins` contract integrates with the `LPNRegistryV1` contract on supported L2s to submit a query to the zkMapReduce proving network to check ownership of Pudgy Penguins NFTs before minting.
+The `LayeredPenguins` contract integrates with the `LPNRegistryV1` contract on supported L2s to submit a query to Lagrange's proving network to check ownership of Pudgy Penguins NFTs before minting.
 It implements `LPNClientV1` to receive the verified query result and subsequently mint the user a LayeredPenguin NFT.

 The `SELECT_PUDGY_PENGUINS_QUERY_HASH` comes from the query registration phase on the UI dashboard after successfully submitting your query.
 The process generates a unique query hash necessary for the contract.